Impact That Lasts.

 Breaking the Dropout Cycle

-Our targeted support doesn't just provide funding - it creates a support system that dramatically increases graduation success rates.
+Our targeted support provides funding and creates a support system that dramatically increases graduation success rates.

 80%